esa/lxrmount/README.md

 - when using terminal, character echo is handy; if disabled by previous program, re-enable:
 `echo 'ECHO:1' > /dev/ttyACM0`
 - case matters, CapsLock is your friend
+- note: USB is not officially supported for real operation, use RS232 or Ethernet&TCP/IP instead.
+For the real operation we use `lxrmount` via TCP/IP.

 ### Survival
 - `echo STOP: > /dev/ttyACM0` stops motion, but motors kept powered, holding position